Sound Fountain

 The later Varieton edition of the same recording with the same reference number entitled KREISLER'S OLD VIENNA

 Inspired by the LP boxed sets of Reader's Digest and RCA, the Concert Hall record label compiled their earlier released recordings and bought existing recordings from other labels to be issued together in thick and heavy albums.
 Dutch editions were: "De wereld van de opera" (The World of the Opera, pressed in Germany and issued there as "Zauberwelt der Oper"), and "De mooiste muziek van alle tijden" (The Most Beautiful Music of All Time, pressed in France by EMI).
+The booklet of the latter edition contained several pictures of artists.

 What happened to the Concert Hall Society label in the end?
 Jean-Pierre Mathieu wrote: "In France, la Guilde Internationale du Disque was sold to Editions Atlas in 1987-88 who belong currently to the Italian Group Agostini.
 From time to time they reissue some recordings on CD."
 Does this mean that also original Concert Hall recordings are owned by Agostini?
 That needs further investigation.